 1967: UNIDO sets up its headquarters in Vienna

 To bring economic assistance to the world’s poorest people – this is the declared aim of UNIDO, the UN International Development Organisation, which was founded on 17 November 1966.
 Helmi Abdel-Rahman became its first director and in the same year he decided to set up its headquarters in Vienna.
-Accordingly, in 1967, the whole UNIDO staff was transferred from New York to the Austrian capital.
-At present UNIDO has about 800 staff members in Vienna with a further 2,000 or more employees elsewhere in the world, most of them working with temporary contracts on aid projects.
+Accordingly, in 1967, the entire UNIDO staff was transferred from New York to the Austrian capital.
+As of 1 January 2015, UNIDO has 169 member states.

 1979: the VIC is built in Vienna

-Vienna’s really big breakthrough as an east-west junction for international diplomacy came towards the end of the 1970s with the construction of the Vienna International Centre (VIC), known popularly in Vienna as the UNO City.
-This was a real turning point as well as a world opening.
-It was, above all, a turning point as regards the trend towards architectural modernisation along the left bank of the Danube.
-And a world opening in that Vienna, alongside New York and Geneva, became the third permanent seat of the UN, to be followed a few years later by the addition of Nairobi in Africa as the fourth one.
+Vienna’s really big breakthrough as an east-west junction for international diplomacy came towards the end of the 1970s with the construction of the Vienna International Centre (VIC), popularly known in Vienna as the UNO City.
+This was a real turning point as well as an opening to the world.
+It also marked the beginning of a new trend towards architectural modernisation, particularly along the left bank of the Danube.
+And an opening to the world in so far as Vienna, alongside New York and Geneva, became the third permanent seat of the UN, to be followed a few years later by the addition of Nairobi in Africa as the fourth one.
 Guided tours in various languages inform visitors about the work of the United Nations: www.unvienna.org

 The building of the VIC was, in all relevant aspects, an Austrian project.
-It was conceived during the time in office of the late, long-time social-democratic federal chancellor, Bruno Kreisky (1911-1990).
+It was conceived during the time in office of the long-time social-democratic federal chancellor Bruno Kreisky (1911–1990).
 The building complex was planned by the Austrian architect Johann Staber.
 Its most striking feature is the basic Y-shape form of the individual blocks.
-The VIC was finally handed over on 23 August 1979 to the then UN secretary-general, the Austrian Kurt Waldheim.
+The VIC was finally handed over on 23 August 1979 to the then UN secretary-general Kurt Waldheim, a native Austrian.
 As of 1 January 1980 the UN formally moved into their “United Nations Office at Vienna” (UNOV).

-A quarter of a century ago critics saw the building of the VIC as a waste of money.
-Nowadays, however, its importance for Vienna’s international role is widely acknowledged.
+A quarter of a century ago many critics saw the building of the VIC as a waste of money.
+Today, however, its importance for Vienna’s international role is widely acknowledged.
 It stands as a symbol of Vienna’s openness to the world which has made it one of the most important centres of international diplomacy.
-In Vienna the many strands of world politics – especially in the crude-oil sector, nuclear control and development and refugee matters as well as, increasingly, anti-drug policies – all come together.
+In Vienna the many strands of world politics – especially in the crude-oil sector, nuclear control, development aid, refugee matters and anti-drug policies – all come together.

-Since the VIC was built there has been a dynamic expansion in the settlement of international organisations in Vienna.
+Since the VIC was built further international organisations have moved to Vienna.

-- As early as 1979 the United Nations Commission for International Trade Law (UNCITRAL) moved to Vienna.
+- As early as 1979 the United Nations Commission for International Trade Law (UNCITRAL) was transferred to Vienna.
 It is concerned with the legal aspects of international commerce.

 - In 1993 the UN Office for Outer Space Affairs (UNOOSA) was relocated to Vienna.
 It is mainly concerned with promoting the peaceful uses of outer space.

-Since 1995, the Organization for Security and Co-Operation in Europe's (OSCE) headquarter is located in Vienna.
+- Since 1995, the headquarters of the Organization for Security and Co-Operation in Europe (OSCE) are located in Vienna.
 The organisation emerged from the final act at the Conference on Security and Co-operation in Europe (CSCE) in Helsinki in 1975.

 Vienna gets the ESA office for space affairs